Numbers Can Be Numbing

 Being a designer of 13 years, I have seen my share of bad designs.
 I often hear stories like “my cousin designed my website… it’s ugly, but, hey, as long as it’s free, right?” or “I created my logo using a clipart cd from 2003.”
 Too many times I have seen horridly designed brands, and wince at the thought of how much more money they could be making if they had only invested in an experienced company with talented designers.

 Harming Your Credibility

 High quality graphic design used in your company’s identity shows who you are as a business.
 The opposite is also true – bad design doesn’t leave you neutral, it can harm your credibility.

 Think of a well-designed brand as a catch and release cycle.
 It can intrigue potential clients, make them customers, and keep them coming back for more.
 A poorly designed brand can actually deter possible customers before they even understand your product or service.
 Having a wonderful product or service won’t matter.
 If your brand design is not great, neither are you.

 Sorry, Not Sorry – But Cheap Design Looks Cheap

 Cheap designers are a dime a dozen these days and first impressions are important.
 Anyone with a computer with a one-star rated design program can call themselves a designer.
-It takes more than a that to be a great designer.
+It takes more than that to be a great designer.
 If you want a design that looks like you paid nothing for it, perhaps your uncle’s neighbor’s brother’s friend could throw something together for you in Microsoft Word.
 But if you want your brand to look professional and trustworthy, you must invest in a credible designer.